 It’s not flash, it’s not fast, it’s not fun.
 It’s the ideal first car then.

 On the inside

-The Micra’s cabin is very well made, as you’d expect from Nissan, with solid materials reassuringly finished to create the impression of a car far more expensive than it actually is.
-But it’s no longer as big inside as some of its rivals, and although two adults can still sit in the back in reasonable comfort, the boot is small and split/folding seats aren’t standard.
+The Micra’s cabin is very well made, as you’d expect from Nissan, but the (admittedly) solid materials feel a bit cheap.
+It’s no longer as big inside as some of its rivals, and although two adults can still sit in the back in reasonable comfort, the boot is small and split/folding seats aren’t standard.
 It’s tough for taller drivers to get comfy too, with entry-level cars getting no height adjustment on the seat.

 This further impresses upon us a growing suspicion that this car is only going to strike a chord with 17- year olds who’ve just passed their test.
 And even them begrudgingly.
 It’s neither sexy nor cool, this new Nissan Micra.

 It’s not going to break the bank to buy and run a Micra.
 It’s so inherently unsporty to behold and the standard 80bhp 1.2-litre three- pot can’t pass 60mph in less than 13 seconds, so insurers will look fondly upon it.
 The slowest 0-60mph time is the CVT 1.2 in 14.5 seconds.